I wanted to do a quick video replying to a question that appeared on the EFI Facebook fan page.

-Pose #1 that Kris went through I think most people can do.
+Pose #1 that Kris went through, I think most people can do.
 Pose #2 and #3 might be challenging for people.
-The alternatives that I would suggest are going into a standing position, relaxing through the shoulders, and trying to focus on dropping the shoulders not rolling them forward but letting them drop down relaxing through the upper trapezius or the neck, decreasing the tension in there.
+The alternatives that I would suggest are going into a standing position, relaxing through the shoulders, and focusing on dropping the shoulders, not rolling them forward but letting them drop down, relaxing through the upper trapezius or the neck, decreasing the tension in there.

-Having the arms to the side and then bending the elbows, palms are up.
+Palms are up with the arms to the side and then bending the elbows.
 And then what I would end up focusing on is bringing the shoulder blades together and then relaxing.
 Again, bringing the shoulder blades together and relaxing.

-I am dropping those shoulders, palms are up, elbows are bent at 90 degrees and I am bringing those shoulder blades together and back.
-I am not reaching out with my hands, the movement ends up coming from between my shoulder blades and mid-back.
-I would do a nice good contraction.
+I am dropping those shoulders, palms are up, elbows are bent at 90 degrees, and I am bringing those shoulder blades together and back.
+Then I am not reaching out with my hands.
+The movement ends up coming from between my shoulder blades and mid-back.
+And I would do a nice good contraction.
 Do as hard as you can with a solid contraction.
-Start with 5 repetitions, see how that ends up feeling, and then you can end up moving to 10 repetitions.
+Start with five repetitions, see how that ends up feeling, and then you can move to 10 repetitions.

-The alternatives to the third pose there could be two things that I would get people to do.
+There could be two alternatives to the third pose that I would get people to do.

 I am not dropping my head back.
-I am not rolling my shoulders forward.
-I am not bending forward to get more movement.
+And I am not rolling my shoulders forward.
+Then I am not bending forward to get more movement.

 I am nice and upright.
 Relaxing through the neck, letting those shoulders drop.
 Bringing those hands back and then bringing the shoulder blades back.
-And then back to the start and then bringing it back and back to the start.
-Just like the other one I would do 5 repetitions to 10 times.
+And then back to the start, bringing it back and back to the start.
+Like the other one, I would do five repetitions to 10 times.

 For some people, if they have shoulder pain, they need to start from the side and bring their hands back.
-But what ends up working well, you can progress and see how it is for you, is I will use some sort of a “stick” or some sort of a “dowel.”
+But what ends up working well, you can progress and see how it is for you, is I will use some “stick” or some “dowel.”